forsonny/Enhanced-Cursor-Memory-Bank-System/docs/MEMORY_STRUCTURE.md

 5. **Cleanup outdated information**: Archive or remove obsolete content
 6. **Cross-reference related content**: Link between memory files when appropriate
 7. **Maintain hierarchy**: Respect the short-term to long-term promotion flow
+8. **Open files when requested**: When the AI asks to see specific files, open them